Coronavirus: German evacuation flight from China carried two infected people | DW | 02.02.2020

-At least two of the people evacuated by Germany were infected with coronavirus.
+At least two of the people evacuated by Germany were infected with the new coronavirus.
 The first confirmed fatality from the illness outside of China was reported in the Philippines as countries take action.

-Two German evacuees from Wuhan were infected with coronavirus and are currently being treated at University Hospital in Frankfurt, the German Red Cross said in a press release Sunday.
+Two German evacuees from Wuhan were infected with the new coronavirus and are currently being treated at University Hospital in Frankfurt, the German Red Cross said in a press release Sunday.

 A German Air Force flight on Saturday carried a total of 124 people from Wuhan to Frankfurt, including 102 German citizens.

-The two infections were determined during tests at the Germersheim military barracks, where 115 of the evacuees were brought for quarantine.
+The two infections were determined during tests at the Germersheim military barracks, where 115 of the evacuees were brought to be quarantined.

 The two new cases bring the German total to at least 10.